Free Consultation

 Many spellings for a sound can be taught at once, even to emerging learners, once they have been taught the simple code.
 Similarly, many sounds that go with the same spelling can also be taught.
 Patterns are emphasized, and application to accurate reading in text and accurate spelling in writing is part of instruction.
 With the Structured Linguistic Literacy approach, there is an abundance of multisyllabic word instruction, especially words with 3 syllables or more.
 These multisyllabic words are taught explicitly, early in instruction, and regularly for learners.
 This instruction with multisyllabic words facilitates vocabulary by teaching prefixes, suffixes, and root words in context.
 Mastery of concepts and skills is obtained over time with instruction that spirals and interleaves what has been learned by the student to help advance further learning.

-Ready to Get Started?
+Ready to Get Started or Have Questions?

 Altitude Tutoring LLC